paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

    to assume this is concerning a new dispute.
 2. We open a batch and start collecting incoming messages for that candidate, instead of immediately forwarding.
-4. We keep collecting votes in the batch until we received less than `MIN_KEEP_BATCH_ALIVE_VOTES` unique votes in the last `BATCH_COLLECTING_INTERVAL`.
+4. We keep collecting votes in the batch until we receive less than `MIN_KEEP_BATCH_ALIVE_VOTES` unique votes in the last `BATCH_COLLECTING_INTERVAL`.
 This is important to accommodate for goal 5 and also 3.
 5. We send the whole batch to the dispute-coordinator.